auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 An oblivious pseudo-random function (OPRF) is a multi-party computation that applies a salt that only the server knows to a password only the client knows.
-Thus every non-secret result of this secret salt is tied to a very specific password guess.
+Thus every result is tied to a very specific password guess.
 OPRFs are commonly used in password-authenticated key exchange (PAKE) protocols.

-Even though these salts normally remain secret, they are not plausibly deniable.
+Even though these salts normally remain secret, a sufficiently interested unauthenticated agent can detect when the salt changes, and this salt is not plausibly deniable when it gets stolen.
 This is because an OPRF server reveals to unauthenticated agents something that is deterministically generated from a password attempt and the secret salt.

 This means the OPRF server enables those in possession of a purported salt for a given login name to easily verify if the salt is genuine, and enables those in possession of a genuine salt and who are lucky enough to guess the login name to make the association between the two.

-Thus while there are many potential advantages to replacing a public salt with an OPRF, hiding the association between stolen salts and login names from Craig is not among them.
-Other than the peripherally-relevant fact that stolen public salts can be plausibly deniable while stolen OPRF salts cannot, in theory there is no significant difference between a typical OPRF server and a public salt server in the context of account privacy.
+Thus while there are many potential advantages to replacing or supplementing a public salt with an OPRF, hiding the association between stolen salts and login names from Craig is not among them.
+Other than the peripherally-relevant fact that Eve can prove to third parties that she has stolen an OPRF salt, while Alice might be able to plausibly deny Eve's claim to have stolen a public salt, in the context of account privacy there is no significant difference between a typical OPRF server and a public salt server, at least in theory.

 In practice, the effort that would need to go into implementing or administering an OPRF server is very comparable to the effort that would need to go into a